cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ```

 !!!
 Important
-    Removing `walStorage` is not supported: once added, a separate volume for
+    Removing `walStorage` isn't supported.
+Once added, a separate volume for
-    WALs cannot be removed from an existing Postgres cluster.
+    WALs can't be removed from an existing Postgres cluster.

 ## Volume expansion

 Kubernetes exposes an API allowing [expanding PVCs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims)
-that is enabled by default but needs to be supported by the underlying `StorageClass`.
+that's enabled by default.
+However, it needs to be supported by the underlying `StorageClass`.

 To check if a certain `StorageClass` supports volume expansion, you can read the `allowVolumeExpansion`
 field for your storage class: